Helzberg DiamondsUSD 2999

 To start our review of Helzberg Diamonds, we’ll first summarize their company history and assess their trustworthiness.

-Helzberg Diamonds was founded in 1915 and thus has over 100 years of experience in the diamond industry.
-Through the years, Helzberg Diamonds has risen to become one of the more prominent brick-and-mortar jewelers with hundreds of stores scattered throughout the country.
+Helzberg Diamonds was founded in 1915 and has over 100 years of experience in the diamond industry.
+Over the years, it has become one of the more prominent brick-and-mortar jewelers, with hundreds of stores scattered throughout the country.

 The company has been in the same family throughout history, passing from father to son in generations (today, perhaps fitting, it’s led by a woman).
 In 1995, the founding Helzberg family sold the business to Berkshire Hathaway, the conglomerate famously led by intelligent investor Warren Buffett.